To be eligible for this program, applicants must:

 - Monday, May 6 2019 - Reapplicant - Final Deadline

-The Consortium is a common application that can be used for UCSF and for the UC Davis, UC Irvine, UC Los Angeles, and UC Riverside Post Baccalaureate Programs.
+The Consortium is a common application that can be used for UCSF and for the UC Davis, UC Irvine, and UC Los Angeles Post Baccalaureate Programs.

 In addition to submitting a complete online California Post Baccalaureate Consortium application (you must complete all required fields), you must submit supporting materials, which include letters of recommendation, college transcripts, and if you are a reapplicant, a copy of your verified AMCAS application to the centralized service.
 This centralized service will distribute copies of your materials to UCSF.

 California Postbaccalaureate Consortium

 4610 X Street, Suite 4101

 Please do not send any materials to the UCSF Post Baccalaureate Office.

 Policy: Applicants who do not receive an invitation to interview for the UCSF Post Baccalaureate Program may appeal the decision by writing to the UCSF Office of Post Baccalaureate and Outreach Programs.

 Applicants must meet all eligibility requirements in order to be considered for appeal.
 These requirements include California residency status, completion of required coursework, undergraduate degree (or higher) from an accredited U.S. college or university, meets minimum overall GPA and science GPA requirements and not have been previously accepted to a U.S. medical school.